FightTheByte/gitProjects/drystone/README.md

 During the pricing, the app will show three estimates, low, average and high.
 We can break down the estimates in the following way.

-- Low: This pricing assumes the least expensive stone inc. delivery and also assumes the cheapest wage of a Stonemason.
+- Low: This pricing assumes the least expensive stone, inc. delivery, and also assumes the cheapest wage of a Stonemason.
 Thus it could be considered to be representative of reclaimed or field stone, in a low income area.
-- Average: This pricing assumes the average price of selected stone inc. delivery and also assumes the average wage of a Stonemason.
+- Average: This pricing assumes the average price of selected stone, inc. delivery, and also assumes the average wage of a Stonemason.
 Thus it could be considered to be representative of selected sandstone, in an area of average affluence.
-- High: This pricing assumes the higher range of cost, for stone inc. delivery, and also assumes the highest end of a Stonemasons wage.
+- High: This pricing assumes the higher range of cost for stone, inc. delivery, and also assumes the highest end of a Stonemasons wage.
 Thus it could be considered to be representative of luxury stone types, in a high income area (Such as the south of England)

 ---